Stats 110

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is being made.

-Once you have your letter, please send it to the staff list: stats110-aut2425-staff@lists.stanford.edu.
+Once you have your letter, please upload it to this form.
 (Please don't email it to the professor or your TA; they will just tell you to e-mail it to this list.)